 나 한 장 찍어줘요.Take a picture of me.

-How to conjugate korean verbs in past tense
+How to conjugate Korean verbs in the past tense?

 In this section you will learn how to conjugate korean verbs that you know in Korean – past tense.
 Let’s get started.
 The verbs we are going to use are